 Shoes of Prey (2015 - Present)

 As Art Director & Graphic Designer at Shoes of Prey, I am responsible for the visual strategy and production of all communications, as well as brand visualization and website aesthetic.
-I oversee and perform photoshoots, image retouching, email and editorial layout, the design of advertising for online and print, and webpage design.
+I oversee the design team and conduct photoshoots, perform image retouching, email and editorial layout, the design of advertising for online and print, and webpage design.